 As for the size of the running surface, buyers should strive for a deck of at least 48″ long by 17″ long.
 This larger running surface will also help to reduce the risk of injury and help ensure users do not accidentally slip off the track while exercising.
 Those who plan to run or jog on their treadmills will want to look for the largest treadbelt surface they can find, while walkers may be able to get away with a somewhat smaller surface.

-Your belt should be no less than 17 to 18 inches wide.
+The belt should be no less than 18 inches wide.
 Any less than that and you will probably feel cramped when working out.
-As far as length, try to find one that is at least 54 to 55 inches long.
+As far as length, try to find one that is at least 54 inches long.
 A shorter one is OK for walking, but if you are going to jog or run on your treadmill you will want at least 54 inches.
-Choose a length that you feel comfortable with.
-You do not want to feel uncomfortable or feel like you are going to fall off the back.
+Choose a length that you feel comfortable with as you do not want to feel uncomfortable or feel like you are going to fall off the back.

 The console is the control and information center of your treadmill.
 Your console will control all of the functions of your treadmill as well as provide you with a wealth of information such as: your speed, pace, distance traveled and elapsed time.
 It may also indicate your average speed, average pace, calories burned, calories burned per hour and heart rate.